gipplab/pdf-benchmark/doc/documentation.md

  ```

 ## Creating PDF Objects
-This block of code is used to create the PDF Objects.
+This block of code creates the PDF Objects.
-### Type I (Without cropped page)
+### Type I (without cropping the PDF file)
 ```
 def load_data(dir):
     """
-    Function creates the PDF objects for the gives base directory of DocBank dataset.
+    Function creates the PDF objects for the given base directory of the DocBank dataset.
     :param dir: Base location of DocBank dataset.
     :return: List of PDF Objects.
     """